Kay Hanley: Life and career

-Hanley grew up in Dorchester, Massachusetts across the street from the Wahlberg family.
+Hanley grew up in Dorchester, Massachusetts, across the street from the Wahlberg family.
 She attended school at St. Gregory's and Latin Academy.
 She has been lead singer/songwriter for rock band Letters To Cleo since 1990.
 The band name was inspired by Hanley's childhood penpal.

-In 1994, she co-starred alongside Gary Cherone in Boston Rock Opera's performance of Jesus Christ Superstar as Mary Magdalene.
+In 1996, she co-starred alongside Gary Cherone in Boston Rock Opera's performance of Jesus Christ Superstar as Mary Magdalene.

 In 1999, Hanley appeared as herself in the film 10 Things I Hate About You, singing a cover version of Nick Lowe's "Cruel to Be Kind" to Heath Ledger and Julia Stiles at their characters' high school prom, in addition to performing original song "Come On" with Letters to Cleo during an earlier scene at a club.
 Towards the end of the 90s she began performing with her then-husband and fellow Letters To Cleo member Michael Eisenstein outside of the band.
 Around the same time, she gave birth to their daughter, Zoe Mabel.

+Songwriting

 In 1999 Hanley began a shift in her music career.
 She wrote and performed songs for the Kids' WB cartoon series Generation O! along with the rest of Letters to Cleo and provided the singing voice for Rachael Leigh Cook's character Josie in the movie Josie and the Pussycats.
 In 2002, she released her first solo album, Cherry Marmalade.
-That same year, she appeared on the Dropkick Murphys/Face to Face split CD, providing guest vocals on the original version of the Dropkick Murphys song "The Dirty Glass".
+That same year saw the release of Face to Face vs. Dropkick Murphys, a split EP by Dropkick Murphys and Face to Face that featured Hanley on the original version of the Dropkick Murphys' song "The Dirty Glass".
+The song would be re-recorded a year later for the band's album Blackout with their merchandise seller Stephanie Dougherty replacing Hanley on vocals.

-In 2003, Hanley was approached by Jun Senoue from Sega to co-write and perform on an original song for their upcoming entry in the Sonic the Hedgehog series, entitled Sonic Heroes.
+In 2003, Hanley was approached by Jun Senoue from Sega to co-write and perform on an original song for the video game Sonic Heroes.
 The result was the song "Follow Me."

-In 2004, Hanley released a follow up to Cherry Marmalade, The Babydoll EP.
+In 2004, Hanley released a follow-up to Cherry Marmalade, The Babydoll EP.
 That same year, she and her then-husband Michael Eisenstein had their second child, Henry Aaron, the name given in honor of baseball player Hank Aaron and their love for baseball.

 In August 2005, Hanley recorded a cover of Iggy Pop's "Lust for Life" for the soundtrack of the Reese Witherspoon film Just Like Heaven.
 In September 2005, she appeared on The Tonight Show with Jay Leno as part of a pre-taped man-on-the-street segment, singing a song about falling in love at Starbucks.